 2.1 Definitions and concepts

 We describe approaches applied in disease transmission modeling, including essential definitions and concepts for each approach.
-We start by defining a set of terms, then present equation-based models (EBMs) followed by MSMs, including both individual-based models (IBMs) and agent-based models (ABMs).
+Our intention is not to make a comprehensive review, but mention some often used approaches, and give practical introduction on how to start modeling with MSM.

 2.1.1 Terms used in disease transmission modeling

 Disease transmission models in the veterinary field represent the dynamics of transmission of an infectious disease between the modeled units of interest.
 This unit is the smallest entity of the model and could be an individual animal (or part of it; for example, a quarter of the udder in a mastitis model), a group of animals, herds, or populations in regions or countries.
 Most commonly, the simulated system includes time as a variable, making it a dynamic model.
 The way in which time is modeled in the dynamic system can be continuous or discrete (time-steps).
 In the latter case, the length of a time step depends on the disease and purpose of the model.
-Daily time-steps are typical for most infectious disease models (Kirkeby et al., 2016), but weekly (such as in Kudahl et al., 2007) or even yearly time steps can be used (for example, when simulating long duration control programs, such as Zingg et al., 2017).
+Daily time-steps are typical for most infectious disease models (e.g. Bates et al., 2003; Backer et al., 2012; Kirkeby et al., 2016), but weekly (e.g. Østergård et al., 2005; Kudahl et al., 2007) or biweekly (e.g. Halasa et al., 2010), or biannual (e.g. Groenendaal et al., 2002) or even yearly time steps can be used (for example, when simulating long duration control programs, such as Zingg et al., 2017).

 A model can either be deterministic or stochastic.
 A model is deterministic if there is no variation within the model (no random processes and model parameters can only take fixed values) and consequently, no variation in the model outputs.
 A model is stochastic when there is randomness arising from the use of distributions rather than fixed values to describe input parameters, or by allowing model events to occur as random processes (inherent randomness).